 - Provide visitor services, such as explaining regulations, answering visitor requests, needs and complaints, and providing information about the park and surrounding areas.

-Park Naturalists with little to no experience tend to make between $37380 and $47270 while the more experienced ones make over $76140 per year.
+Park Naturalists with little to no experience tend to make between $34020 and $46210 while the more experienced ones can earn over $79600 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Park Naturalist is to move to a higher paying state like AK.
-Right now, the highest paying states for Park Naturalists are AK, RI, NJ, CA and CT.
+One of the easiest ways to increase your salary as a Park Naturalist is to move to a higher paying state like AK.
+Right now, the highest paying states for Park Naturalists are AK, CT, NJ, MD and PR.

-3 other factors that can increase your salary as A Park Naturalist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Park Naturalist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Park Naturalists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Park Naturalists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons